 Accessible via the Pittsburgh Port Authority buses 71A, 71C, 77, 87, and 88.

 PGC is committed to providing an environment that is inclusive and welcoming to everyone.
 A handicap parking spot is located near the building’s Penn Avenue entry ramp, which allows for easy wheelchair access to the first-floor gallery space and studios.
 An elevator with wide entry doors is available to transport visitors to all second-floor studios, and fully accessible bathrooms are located on both the first and second floors of the building.

 During all First Friday Hot Jam events, an American Sign Language interpreter is on site to explain hot glass demonstrations.
-If a special accommodation can help you or anyone in your group fully participate in our programs, please contact us at 412-365-2145.
+If a special accommodation can help you or anyone in your group fully participate in our programs, please email Courtney or call 412-365-2145 x214.